The University of Porto promotes and/or sponsors various types of financial aid programmes for its students, including international students.

 The U.Porto provides a wide range of support structure especially directed to international students.
 Mobilizing dozens of employees, this structure ensures that you have all the necessary support in the various stages of your experience at the University.

-At a central level, the Academic Training and Organisation Service (FOA) and the International Relations Service (SRI), both based at the Rectory, are always available to guide international students at the U.Porto before and after their arrival at the University.
+At a central level, the Academic Training and Organisation Service and the U.Porto International Relations Office, both based at the Rectory, are always available to guide international students at the U.Porto before and after their arrival at the University.
 You can also use the academic services and other support structures existing in your faculty.

 Our international students also provide important support to those who arrive every year, from all over the world, to join the most cosmopolitan academic community in Portugal.
 Get to know our international students associations.